justinalm/justinalm.github.io/about.markdown

             </div>
         </div>
         <div class="fl w-100 w-50-ns f4 ph4 mb3 lh-copy">
-            <p class="f5 f4-ns f4-l mv0 measure">“Justin Alm is one of those rare designers who is just as concerned with the functionality of a website as he is with it’s form, and has the talents and experience to fully deliver both.
+            <p class="f5 f4-ns f4-l mv0">“Justin Alm is one of those rare designers who is just as concerned with the functionality of a website as he is with it’s form, and has the talents and experience to fully deliver both.
 He is able to produce innovative web design while working within the project’s limitations and deadlines.
 He is a delight to work with, and I hope to one day be fortunate enough to work with him again.”</p>
             <div class="dt mt3">
                 <div class="dtc v-mid pr3">
                     <img class="mw3 ba b--black-20 br-100" src="/uploads/alleyKurgan.jpg">